Skip to content Skip to footer navigation

 Shaded panels.
 Image courtesy of Christian Anderson.

 Shade is your solar system's enemy.
 Is there more shade now than when your solar panels were installed?
-A nearby tree may have grown larger, a new roof structure like an antenna may have been installed or a neighbour's building extension may now be shading your solar panels for part of the day.
+A nearby tree may have grown larger, a new roof structure like an antenna may have been installed, or a neighbour's building extension may now be shading your solar panels for part of the day.
 This could mean your solar panels are no longer producing as much power as when they were first installed.

 In most PV system installations, the panels are connected together in a 'string' to a wall-mounted inverter unit.
-In this design, shade on one panel can reduce the output of all the panels in that string.
-The alternative design has a micro-inverter on each panel (or a power optimiser on each panel and a wall-mounted inverter), and in this case the shading issue is confined to the affected panel only.
+In this design, shade on one panel can reduce the output of all the panels in that string, though this appears to be more likely with older panels.
+Recent tests indicate that modern panels handle shade better, so that while the shaded panel itself will drop its output, the rest of the string might be OK.

 Deteriorating panels